 Earning a high school diploma requires incredible hard work and perseverance, even under the best of circumstances.
 But the best of circumstances isn’t something many adult education students have known when it comes to their schooling.

 Though they don’t make the front pages like their traditional high school or collegiate counterparts, the stories of the graduates I have seen receive their high school diploma or its equivalent through adult education have been especially humbling and serve as a reminder of adult education’s critical role in our communities.

-Posted in Academics, Adult Ed, Continuous Learning, Families, Featured, High School, Higher Ed, Operations, Penobscot County, Proficiency-Based Diploma, Students, Teachers, Teaching & Learning
+Posted in Academics, Adult Ed, Continuous Learning, Families, Featured, From the Commissioner, High School, Higher Ed, Instruction, Students, Teachers, Teaching & Learning